cirosantilli/linux-cheat/compile/gcc/index.md

-Gnu Compiler Collection: NOT c compiler
+Gnu Compiler Collection: *not* c compiler

 it is a large frontend to several subprograms such as `as`, `cpp`